 An analyst from Jefferies reacted to the financial reports by saying: “There are only a handful of titles that can provide management with the confidence to put out such a strong guidance; we believe there is at least one Rockstar IP set to be released by FY24.”
 In all likelihood, this game would be GTA 6.

-A recent job post on Rockstar's careers page for a "Cinematic Gameplay Capture Artist" might be interpreted as a good sign for upcoming news.
+Finally, a recent job post on Rockstar's careers page for a "Cinematic Gameplay Capture Artist" might be interpreted as a good sign for upcoming news.
 This position, essentially an individual who will record gameplay trailers, could indicate Rockstar has plans to reveal some GTA 6 gameplay in the near future.

-Adding to this, a YouTuber has recently claimed that a GTA 6 trailer could be coming soon.
+We may at least get some teases before the release date is officially announced.
+A YouTuber has recently claimed that a GTA 6 trailer could be coming soon.
 But, it's worth noting that the internet personality in question doesn't provide any evidence to back up their claims, so this should be taken with a large grain of salt.

 GTA 6 platforms: PS4, PS5 and more